WinzarH/LikertMakeR/README.md

   when only summary statistics have been reported,

   2. teaching.
-Helping researchers and students to better understand the relationships among scale properties, sample size, number of items, etc ...
+Helping researchers and students to better understand the relationships among scale properties, sample size, number of items, _etc._ ...

   3. checking the feasibility of scale moments with given scale and correlation properties